OWMC/dmg-read-more/readme.txt

 == Installation ==

 1. Upload the `dmg-read-more` folder to the `/wp-content/plugins/` directory.
+2. Run npm install in the plugin directory to install dependencies and automatically build the block assets (this generates the build folder).
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.
-3. On activation, the plugin creates a `wp_post_blocks` table to track block usage.
+4. On activation, the plugin creates a `wp_post_blocks` table to track block usage.
-4. Add the "DMG Read More" block to any post or page via the Gutenberg editor.
+5. Add the "DMG Read More" block to any post or page via the Gutenberg editor.
-5. Use the WP-CLI command `wp dmg-read-more search` to find posts containing the block (requires WP-CLI).
+6. Use the WP-CLI command `wp dmg-read-more search` to find posts containing the block (requires WP-CLI).

 == Usage ==